nfalquet/thunderbird-openpgp/jekyll/index.md

 and repression from State and private actors.
 I call them **at-risk** users:

 - P1 (Germany), from an international peasant movement
-- P2 (Brazil), from feminist digital care network
+- P2 (Brazil), from a feminist digital care network
 - P3 (Colombia), from a local social movement
 - P4 (Guatemala), a journalist and digital security trainer